5 Jeopardy! Rules Every Contestant Should Know

 2. Correct responses must satisfy the demands of both the clue and the category.

 Pay close attention to the category; it often contains a hint or, more importantly, a directive.
 Take, for example, the category “TEN”-LETTER WORDS in a recent game featuring Seth Wilson.
 One of the clues was, “Patrick Roy & Hope Solo played this position.”
 Seth’s response, “What is goalkeeper?” sounded right – after all, it’s a 10-letter word – but it didn’t satisfy the other conditions of the category.
 Notice the “TEN” in quotations?
 It was Rachel who came up with the correct response, “What is goaltender?” because it contained the word “ten.”
 Don’t overlook these golden nuggets.
 They are there to guide you.

-3. If a contestant gives a response to a non-Daily Double clue in the Jeopardy! round that is not in the form of a question, Alex will give them a reminder.
+3. If a contestant gives a response to a non-Daily Double clue in the Jeopardy! round that is not in the form of a question, the host will give them a reminder.
 However, if a contestant forgets their phrasing in the Double Jeopardy! round, during Final Jeopardy! or for any Daily Double clue, they will be ruled incorrect.

 It can be tough to respond in the form of a question when the heat is on.
 Get in the habit by practicing every day.
 For example, when your kids ask, “What’s for dinner?” reply, “What is minestrone soup?”
 When the officer says, “Do you know why I pulled you over?” say, “What is running a stop sign?”
 You might get some funny looks and a traffic ticket, but by the time you’re on Jeopardy!, it’ll be second nature.